 Shift your weight into your hands as you jump your feet back to softly land on the balls of your feet in a high plank position.

-Rear Foot Elevated Lunge
+4. Rear Foot Elevated Lunge

 Targets: Legs, glutes, quads, hamstrings, hips and core.

 Step your right foot forward (it will vary for everyone, but a little over a foot in front of your bench).
 Your front thigh will be parallel to the ground.
 This is the bottom of your movement.
-Option to hold a dumbbell horizontally at your chest.

 Drive through your front right heel, squeezing your right glute to return to standing.
 Feel your front glute engage to power the movement.

-With control, bend your knee to lower down back to the starting position, making your front thigh parallel with the ground.
+With control, bend your knee to lower back down to the starting position, making your front thigh parallel with the ground.

 Modification: Perform a standard reverse lunge or split squat, keeping your back foot on the ground rather than elevating it on a chair.
+If lunges hurt your knees, you can also try an alternative exercise.

-How To Do An Incline Plank and Single Arm Back Row
+How to Do an Incline Plank and Single-Arm Back Row

 Gripping the dumbbell in your right hand, pull your right elbow to your right hip (performing a renegade row, or plank back row).

-Slowly and with control, extend your arm, lowering your dumbbell towards the ground and returning to starting position.
+Slowly and with control, extend your arm, lowering your dumbbell towards the ground and returning to the starting position.

 Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
 Find a staggered stance by stepping your left leg slightly behind your right leg.
 Hold a dumbbell in your left hand, palm facing in (narrow grip).

-Bend forward at the hips maintaining a flat back, as you pull the dumbbell back towards your left hip.
+Bend forward at the hips, maintaining a flat back, as you pull the dumbbell back towards your left hip.
 Stop once your elbow is in line with your rib cage, making a straight line from shoulder to elbow.
-Hold the row at the top for a moment squeezing your shoulder blade in.
+Hold the row at the top for a moment, squeezing your shoulder blade in.

 With control, lower the dumbbell back to the starting position and drive through the front right heel to stand tall.
 As you stand tall, clean the dumbbell in your left hand to your left shoulder.

-Keeping the dumbbell at your left shoulder, step your left leg back into a curtsy lunge (left knee should meet right calf), left knee lowers towards the mat.
+Keeping the dumbbell at your left shoulder, step your left leg back into a curtsy lunge (left knee should meet right calf), and left knee lowers towards the mat.
 Lower your hips until both knees reach a 90-degree angle, front thigh parallel to the floor.

 Drive through the right heel and glute to stand tall and repeat the sequence.

-Staggered Squat
+7. Staggered Squat

 Targets: Legs, glutes, quads, hamstrings, hip flexors and core.

-How To Do A Staggered Squat
+How to Do a Staggered Squat

-Maintain a staggered stance as you perform a squat, lowering down into a squat position until hips are parallel with your knees.
+Maintain a staggered stance as you perform a squat, lowering down into a squat position until your hips are parallel with your knees.
 Drive your knees out toward your outer three toes.

-Drive through your front right heel to stand tall, squeezing your glutes and repeat.
+Drive through your front right heel to stand tall, squeezing your glutes, and repeat.

-Single Arm Bicep Curl
+8. Single-Arm Bicep Curl

 Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.